n0-computer/iroh-examples/iroh-s3-bao-store/README.md

 # S3-store

-This is an example how to use iroh-bytes to serve content from the web, e.g. from an s3 bucket.
+This is an example how to use iroh-blobs to serve content from the web, e.g. from an s3 bucket.

 This works by downloading the content and computing an outboard in memory.